shuntia/bestest/README.md

 #### For CLI

-Navigate to your directory with cd run `apcs_tester init` edit the configuration files
+Navigate to your directory with cd run `bestest init` edit the configuration files

 #### For GUI

 Just run the program, and configure options through the GUI.

-It essentially does `apcs-tester init` and display that in a GUI.
+It essentially does `bestest init` and display that in a GUI.
 If you can edit the config file directly, that is more encouraged.

 ### Configuration